 Company E mustered in at Kalamazoo, Michigan on the 13th of October, taking the train through Michigan City to Indianapolis where it met men from Illinois, going on to Nashville, Tennessee.
 The company helped with the clean up at Chattanooga from the 21st to November 3rd, when they departed on the train to Atlanta.
 Orrin saw the battlefield at Kennesaw Mountain and watched the city burn.
 Leaving on 15 November with General William T. Sherman’s army, he marched 300 miles through Georgia to Savannah, reaching that city on 11 December.
-The day after Christmas, he started marching northward towards Augusta and eventually ended up at Fayetteville, North Carolina, on 12 February 1865.
+Near the end of January, he started marching northward towards Augusta and eventually ended up at Fayetteville, North Carolina, on 12 February 1865.
 His health failing, Orrin went to New Bern, NC, and boarded the U.S. Kennebeck on 30 April for a hospital at New York, leaving service in June 1865.
 He returned to Michigan and took up a career as a farmer.
 Orrin Brown passed away on 9 January 1909.

 This is his story, written in his own words.